New 🐳 Now also supports Docker — Podman or Docker, your choice

 🖥️

-The bundled host-tools binary lets Claude run commands on the host machine.
-Every command requires your explicit approval — with a persistent allowlist for trusted ones.
+Agents run commands on the host through ai-pod's built-in MCP server — no binary is shipped into the container.
+Every command requires your explicit approval, with a persistent allowlist for trusted ones.

 🔔